In this article, we will be looking at loading data from BigQuery tables and using the data for the following tasks-

 - Uploading baseline data to Fiddler

-- Registering a surrogate model to Fiddler
+- Onboarding a model to Fiddler and creating a surrogate

 - Publishing production data to Fiddler